Author Archives: Roofing SEO Webmasters

 Unlike WordPress, which offers the ability to connect with a whole host of third-party enhancements, Squarespace relies heavily on its own framework.

-The good news is that roofing companies can claim a Squarespace website for as little as $16 per month (when billed annually), with the option to upgrade plans for more advanced features.
+The good news is that roofing companies can claim a Squarespace website for as little as $16 per month (when billed annually), with the option to upgrade to more advanced plans for additional features.

 Weebly

-Weebly is a highly-regarded website builder for roof contractors and offers many designs, templates, and functionalities.
+Weebly is a highly regarded website builder for roof contractors, offering a range of designs, templates, and functionalities.

 As a result, the everyday internet user can easily design a professional-looking roofing website with zero coding experience.